When did you start painting?

 What do you do today?

-Today, I am a full time artist, art retreat facilitator, and author of Painted Blossoms: Creating Expressive Flowers with Mixed Media.
+Today, I am a full time artist, art retreat facilitator, and author of The Story of Every Flower and Painted Blossoms: Creating Expressive Flowers with Mixed Media.
 I currently live in Seattle, WA.

 Do you teach?